 Hand-picking, or Vendanger à la main, is the gentlest and most respectful way to collect the hard-earned fruit of Clos Marey-Monge’s labor.
 It’s also a great way to connect and interact closely with the vineyard.
 The fact that it’s also a lot of fun, is just a bonus.

-After a duration of 95-110 days – from the moment of first flowering – the grapes of Clos Marey-Monge reach the stage of optimal maturity, and are ripe for picking.
-However, it isn’t until our winemakers examine each of the five plots individually by eating bunches whole, tasting the grape on their tongues and inspecting their ripeness with their finely-tuned senses, that the vineyard team are given the green light to initiate harvest, or vendanges.
+After a duration of 95-110 days ; from the moment of first flowering ; the grapes of Clos Marey-Monge reach the stage of optimal maturity, and are ripe for picking.
+However, it isn’t until our winemakers examine each of the five plots individually by eating bunches whole ; tasting the grape on their tongues and inspecting their ripeness with their finely-tuned senses ; that the vineyard team are given the green light to initiate harvest, or vendanger.
 Once the first plot is deemed ready, a team of 30-strong vineyard staff descend into the Clos at sunrise to officially launch harvest.
 This exciting moment usually happens sometime between the second and third week of September.

 FIRST CUT IS THE DEEPEST

-Our time-honored method of hand-picking the grapes is taught by Emmanuel Sala and his vineyard team every morning to any new vineyard staff.
-Emmanuel’s method involves cutting whole bunches at the top of the stem using sharp secateurs.
-The grapes are then loaded into small 12kg plastic or wooden baskets and transported to the sorting table in our onsite cuverie, keeping the grapes safe and whole for as long as possible.
+Our time-honored method of hand-picking the grapes is taught by our vineyard team every morning to all our harvesters.
+Our method involves cutting whole bunches at the top of the stem using sharp secateurs.
+The grapes are then loaded into small 12kg plastic or wooden baskets; and transported to the sorting table in our onsite winery, keeping the grapes safe and whole for as long as possible.

 THE SORTING TABLE